-The Directors of FSI are committed to excellence in corporate governance.
+The Directors of Flagship Investments are committed to excellence in corporate governance.
 By adopting the ASX Corporate Governance Council's Corporate Governance Principles and incorporating industry best practice, the Company has built a framework that supports our business and enhances transparency and accountability, which ultimately protects the interests of Shareholders.
 Our Corporate Governance Statement (link below) outlines the alignment with the ASX Corporate Governance Principles and Recommendations and our individual policies provide details of the governance structures within FSI.

 CORPORATE GOVERNANCE SPECIFICS